Note: Some of the links in this post are affiliate links. You can read my disclosure policy here.

 While I didn't complete everything I had hoped - I still need to work on cultivating a gentle and quiet spirit and want to deepen my prayer life - Grace Goals made a definite impact on my year.

 One of my biggest takeaways from Grace Goals was finding Biblical motivation.
-One of the reasons I'd previously failed to follow through on my goals was my focus.
+One of the reasons I'd previously failed to follow through on my goals was my lack of focus.
 I set goals with a selfish agenda instead of finding Biblical grounds for them.

 As an example, one thing I've failed to do is to cultivate a healthier lifestyle.
 I've been wanting to be healthier for selfish reasons - mainly to improve my appearance for others.
 But for this coming year, I've chosen again to make health a priority, but this time my focus is on Christ - if my body is the dwelling of the Holy Spirit, I need to be a good steward of it and do what I can to keep it healthy for His sake.